Locotir/LCRYPT/README.md

 #LCRYPT: Unbreakable Encryption at the Binary Level
+In the digital age, securing information at its most fundamental level is paramount.
+Recognizing that all data ultimately translates to binary code, LCRYPT presents a groundbreaking encryption solution designed to safeguard data integrity and confidentiality.
+Even with full knowledge of the encryption process, unauthorized access remains an insurmountable challenge without the corresponding decryption keys.

 ### Description
-LCRYPT offers unbreakable encryption at the binary level, securing data integrity and confidentiality.
-Even with knowledge of the encryption procedure, data remains inaccessible without the appropriate keys.
-This project aims to provide a robust mechanism for file encryption, ensuring that sensitive information remains protected against unauthorized access attempts, thus upholding the highest security standards.
+LCRYPT offers a robust mechanism to secure files by encrypting them at the binary level.
+This ensures that sensitive information remains protected against unauthorized access attempts, aligning with the highest standards of data security.
+The encryption process renders the content indecipherable without the appropriate keys, making it akin to deciphering a dictionary submerged in an alphabet soup.

+The primary objective of LCRYPT is to provide an impenetrable barrier, effectively "wiping" the contents of a file, and enabling recovery solely through authorized decryption.
+This approach guarantees that even with extensive knowledge of the encryption procedure, attempting manual decryption without the requisite keys is as futile as reconstructing a vast dictionary from a jumbled mass of letters.

-### Rreverse Engineering
+### Rreverse Engineering Considerations
-Decryption attempts are thwarted by the lack of identifiable marks left by the encryption tool.
-Each bit, not byte, is randomly altered from its original position, making manual decryption virtually impossible without the original encryption tool.
+Any attempt at reverse engineering LCRYPT-encrypted files faces significant hurdles.
+Without leaving identifiable marks or traces of the encryption method employed, discerning the encryption algorithm proves exceptionally challenging.
+Each byte within the encrypted file corresponds to a decimal number within the range of 0 to 255, representing all possible 8-bit combinations.
+The complexity of the encryption process goes beyond simply manipulating the position of each bit, rendering manual decryption unfeasible without the original encryption tool.

-### Trying Brute Forcing
+### Brute Forcing Analysis
-Attempting decryption without the keys is time-prohibitive.
-Even with advanced computing power, such as quantum computing, the sheer number of possible combinations renders brute force decryption unfeasible.
-For instance, decrypting a file with padding setting 5 using a quantum machine could take over 77,000 years.
+For adversaries equipped with the LCRYPT tool, decrypting files through brute force entails exhaustive attempts with varying padding settings.
+However, the sheer magnitude of possible combinations, combined with the computational resources required, presents formidable obstacles.
+Even assuming a generous timeframe for each decryption attempt, the endeavor becomes a test of endurance.

+In scenarios involving quantum computing, theoretical speed enhancements pose additional challenges.
+Despite speculative advancements in computational power, the exponential complexity of LCRYPT encryption remains a formidable barrier.
+Hypothetical comparisons underscore the monumental effort required, emphasizing the impregnability of LCRYPT's encryption methodology.